Refinitiv/refinitiv-ui/documents/src/pages/start/browser-support.md

 # Browser Support
 EF elements are built as web components and are natively supported in Chrome, Firefox, Chromium Edge and Safari (including iOS).
 For browsers without native support, a small polyfill can be applied with little performance overhead.

 CSS styles of elements are prefixed to work across browsers.
 The elements are published with ES2015 syntax which is already supported in all modern browsers.
-You will need to transpile element code to ES5 only if you need to support IE11.
+You will need to transpile to ES5, only if you need to support IE11.

 <table>
 <tbody><tr>